Kreijstal/plot-stream-js/README.md

 *   **Real-time Data Plotting:** Optimized for handling continuously arriving data points.
 *   **D3.js Powered:** Leverages the flexibility and power of D3.js v7 for scales, axes, and rendering.
-*   **Efficient Rendering:** Updates the chart efficiently as new data comes in.
-*   **Interactive:** Supports zooming (mouse wheel, pinch) and panning (drag).
-Includes independent zooming on X (Shift+Scroll) and Y (Alt+Scroll) axes.
-*   **"Follow" Mode:** Automatically scrolls the X-axis to keep the latest data in view.
-Can be toggled on/off via a UI button or programmatically.
-*   **Configurable:** Customize axis labels, ranges (fixed or auto-scaling), grid lines, series appearance (color, line width), legend visibility and position.
 *   **Dynamic Updates:** Update chart and series configurations on the fly.
 *   **Data Pruning:** Automatically limits the number of data points stored per series (`maxDataPointsPerSeries`) to manage memory usage.
-*   **CommonJS Module:** Designed for use in Node.js or browser environments using bundlers that support CommonJS.
-*   **Resource Management:** Includes a `destroy()` method to clean up SVG elements, event listeners, and observers, preventing memory leaks.
-*   **(Experimental) Headless Mode:** Can be instantiated without a target DOM element for potential off-screen calculations (though rendering features won't be active).

 ## Installation